-Circular route of Saint John the Hunter: This a difficult ten km circular route that begins and ends at the monastery of Saint John the Hunter.
+A circular route of Saint John the Hunter: This is a difficult ten km circular route that begins and ends at the monastery of Saint John the Hunter.
 It passes thought passing the historical Lion Cave.
 According to the legend, a huge lion was living there and provoked many disasters in the area.
 But, Saint Nikolaos managed to kill it in front of Saint Nikolaos church in Kantza.
 Nowadays, there is a marble Lion statue in front of that church, which is dating back to 6 BC.
 Detailed GPS maps for the journey you will find here, agiannis-spilaio , by Linos Papachristou

 Lake Marathon is a wonderful, relaxing place, one hour away from the centre.

 Tower Oinoi – Marathon Dam and back: Extremely idyllic circular route, lasting about three hours that passes through some of the most unexplored landscape of Attica.
-On that route you will meet some forgotten and totally neglected attractions including the Roman Baths, the Temple of Pythian Apollo, a replica of the Treasury of the Athenians that is located at Delphi.
+On that route, you will meet some forgotten and totally neglected attractions including the Roman Baths, the Temple of Pythian Apollo, a replica of the Treasury of the Athenians that is located at Delphi.
 It also crosses a part of the secret and beautiful gorge of wine with impressive planes and ends in a point with panoramic views of Lake Marathon, before returning back.
-Detailed route map can be found at monopatiapolitismou.gr. (photo by George Terezakis)
+A detailed route map can be found at monopatiapolitismou.gr. (photo by George Terezakis)

 You can find where the 2 mountains and one lake are on the map.
 You can check the GPS route that we have included in this post for more detailed information.

-And of course you can ask us if you have any question or if you are interested in taking part in any hiking tour, just send us an email and we recommend you some agencies!
+And of course, you can ask us if you have any question or if you are interested in taking part in any hiking tour, just send us an email and we recommend you some agencies!

-If you are planning to visit Athens and you have many days to spend at this city, check our unique post to see why Athens is the only European capital that vineyards & wineries are so close from the city!
+If you are planning to visit Athens and you have many days to spend in this city, check our unique post to see why Athens is the only European capital that vineyards & wineries are so close from the city!